Retirement Withdrawal Calculator India (2026) – How Long Will My Money Last?

 Sustainability of Your Retirement Fund

 Planning for retirement is not just about accumulating a large corpus; it is primarily about determining how that corpus will serve you through your non-earning years.
 The Retirement Withdrawal Calculator is an essential tool to visualize the "decumulation" phase of your financial journey.
+To build your corpus effectively, use our SIP or Lumpsum tools.

 In the Indian context, where inflation remains relatively higher than in developed markets, the rate at which you withdraw from your fund is critical.
 If your withdrawal rate exceeds the interest generation rate of your portfolio, you will eventually begin to eat into your principal.
 While this is expected in later stages of retirement, doing it too early can lead to outliving your money.
+Check the impact of price rises with our Inflation Tool.

 The Role of the 4% Rule

 Historically, financial planners have suggested the "4% Rule," which states that if you withdraw 4% of your total corpus in the first year and adjust that amount for inflation subsequently, your money is likely to last at least 30 years.
 However, with changing interest rates and medical inflation, many advisors in 2026 suggest a more conservative **3.5% withdrawal rate** for Indian retirees.
+For pension tracking, use the NPS Calculator.

 Inflation: The Silent Retirement Fund Killer